cavallon/Module-18-Challenge/README.md

 # NYC Citi Bike Analysis

-Please use the link below to access the Tableau files:
+# Summary:

+This project involves analyzing data from the New York Citi Bike program to generate reports for city officials, aiming to improve program publicity and performance.
+By aggregating trip history logs and identifying unexpected phenomena, visualizations and dashboards will be created in Tableau to provide insights into ridership patterns, station popularity, and other relevant metrics.

+# Tableau Link:

 Tableau File Link: https://public.tableau.com/views/Module18Challenge_17104481869820/Analysisof2023CITIBikeRides-JanuaryJuly?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link

+# Data Source:

-The Data that was used for this analysis was ride data from January 2023 and July 2023.
+The Data that was used for this analysis was ride data from the Citi Bike Data webpage (https://www.citibikenyc.com/system-data).
+The time frame selected was January 2023 and July 2023 (2 months of total data).
 I combined the two spreadsheets using Pandas before uploading it to Tableau as one sheet.

-Analysis of 2023 Rides in January VS July
+# Analysis of 2023 Rides in January VS July

 1. Members VS Non-Members